adriaan-vd-graaf/mrlink2/README.md

 ## Frequently asked questions

+### How do I improve performance of my analysis
+Two tips on how to improve the performance of a large analysis run:
+1. Use parquet files as input for MR-link-2
+2. Use multiple phenotypes as outcomes for the same exposure.
+This will make sure that there is the least amount of double work to do that is possible.

 ### I need to input harmonized summary statistics, what does this mean?
 How to correctly harmonize a study depends on what you're studying.
 For the analysis in our original publication, we performed the following steps: